antoinedang/Crypto-Market-Evaluation-for-Triangular-Arbitrage/README.md

 This project was designed and programmed entirely by me (Antoine Dangeard) as a side project throughout winter vacation (20th December '21 to 4th January '22).

+TODO:
+maybe add bitcoin or ethereum as a stable starting point